-WUHAN CORONAVIRUS (2019-nCoV)
+WUHAN CORONAVIRUS (2019-nCoV) : AN UPDATE

 In comparison, the severe acute respiratory syndrome (SARS) outbreak of 2002-2003 lasted about six months, resulting in more than 8,000 cases and killing 774 people.(2) The Middle-East respiratory syndrome (MERS) was first identified in Saudi Arabia in Sep.
-2012.
-By June 2013, there were 55 laboratory-confirmed cases reported to WHO.
-Cases were reported in Saudi Arabia, Qatar, Jordan and the United Arab Emirates and some infected travelers were reported in the United Kingdom, Italy, France and Tunisia.
-In 2015, there was a separate outbreak of MERS-CoV in South Korea.
+2012 and by June the following year, there were 55 laboratory-confirmed cases reported to WHO.(3) In 2015, there was a separate outbreak of MERS-CoV in South Korea.
 The first patient of the outbreak developed symptoms on May 11, 2015.
-WHO and the South Korean government estimated that the outbreak ended in July 2015, after about two months by which time, there were 186 confirmed cases and 38 deaths.
+WHO and the South Korean government estimated that the outbreak ended in July 2015, after about two months by which time, there were 186 confirmed cases and 38 deaths.(4)Ā

 WHAT IS THE CORONAVIRUS?

-Coronaviruses are enveloped non-segmented positive sense RNA viruses.
-They belong to the subfamily Coronavirinae in the family of Coronaviridae of the order Nidovirales, and this subfamily includes four genera:
+Coronaviruses are enveloped non-segmented positive sense RNA viruses.(5) They belong to the subfamily Coronavirinae in the family of Coronaviridae of the order Nidovirales, and this subfamily includes four genera:(6)

-They can infect respiratory, gastrointestinal, hepatic and central nervous system of human, livestock, avian, bat, mouse and many other wild animals.
-Since the outbreaks of SARS in 2002 and MERS in 2012, the possibility of CoVs transmission from animals to human has been proved.
+They can infect respiratory, gastrointestinal, hepatic and central nervous system of human, livestock, avian, bat, mouse and many other wild animals.(6) Since the outbreaks of SARS in 2002 and MERS in 2012, the possibility of CoVs transmission from animals to human has been proved.(6)

-Before 2019, there were only six CoVs that can infect humans and cause respiratory diseases:
+Before 2019, there were only six CoVs that can infect humans and cause respiratory diseases:(6)Ā

-- HCoV-229E, HCoV-OC43, HCoV-NL63 and HKU1 induce only mild upper respiratory disease, and in rare cases some of them can cause severe infection in infants, young and the elderly.
+- HCoV-229E, HCoV-OC43, HCoV-NL63 and HKU1 induce only mild upper respiratory disease, and in rare cases some of them can cause severe infection in infants, young and the elderly.(6)

-- SARS-CoV and MERS-CoV can infect lower respiratory tract and cause severe respiratory syndrome in human.
+- SARS-CoV and MERS-CoV can infect lower respiratory tract and cause severe respiratory syndrome in human.(6)